charbonats/nats-micro/docs/index.md

 )
 ```

 - Unlike the Go implementation, the service is not started automatically.
-You need to call `service.start()` to start the service, or use it as an async context manager which allows to both create and start the service in a single line:
+You need to call [`service.start`](https://charbonnierg.github.io/nats-micro/reference/micro/#micro.Service.start) to start the service, or use the service as an async context manager which allows to both create and start the service in a single line:

 ```python
 async with micro.add_service(